 - Dog friendly: The area is open access land, and dogs must be kept on a short lead between 1st March and 31st July due to ground nesting birds.
 No stiles.
 No livestock spotted.

-Tips for the walk
+Top Tips for the walk

 - Hiking boots for sure.
 If you just plan to walk The Roaches, you could get away with trainers.
 For the full route to Lud’s Church, you will want those boots.
+It can be extremely muddy in wet weather.

 - Mark on Google Maps alternate parking spots, incase the one you want is taken, so you don’t have to faff about trying to figure out where to go next.